 Once information is gathered, students revise their initial hypothesis and formulate a solution to the problem.

-Solution is then presented to the whole class, to a panel, or to the facilitator.
+The solution is then presented to the whole class, to a panel, or to the facilitator.

 The process should end with a student reflection.

 Present a real-life problem for students to solve.
-It is best to introduce the problem in a format that helps get student buy-in and initiates student inquiry (e.g. scripted video that your colleagues can act in).
+It is best to introduce the problem in a format that helps get student buy-in and initiates student inquiry (e.g., scripted video that your colleagues can act in).

-Elevate the purpose of the problem by discussing it with the students and use examples as a hook designed to increase engagement and motivation.
+Elevate the purpose of the problem by discussing it with the students and using real-life examples as a hook designed to increase engagement and motivation.

 Divide students into small groups and have them assign roles, including: